 The forward looking statements in this Information Memorandum are based on MBF's and BUPA Australia's current expectations about future events.
-These statements, however, are subject to known and unknown risks, uncertainties and assumptions, many of which are outside the control of MBF and BUPA Australia, the Board and senior management team.
+These statements, however, are subject to known and unknown risks, uncertainties and assumptions, many of which are outside the control of MBF and BUPA Australia the Pend and conjugate the pend conj Australia, the Board and senior management team.
 These events may cause actual results, performance or achievements to differ materially from future results, performance or achievements expressed or implied by the forward looking statements in this Information Memorandum.

-Other than as required by law, neither MBF nor BUPA Australia gives any representation, assurance or guarantee that the events expressed or implied in any forward looking statements in this Information Memorandum will actually occur.
+Other than as required by law, neither MBF nor BUPA Australia gives any representation, assurance or guarantee that the events expressed or implied in any forward looking statements in this Information Memorandum will